logo

 The NFSU Journal of Forensic Science is the official scholarly publication of the National Forensic Science University - Goa Campus.
 Our journal is dedicated to the dissemination of high-quality, peer-reviewed research that enhances the scientific understanding and practical application of forensic science.

-📢 Latest Update: New special issue call for papers on "Emerging Technologies in Research" - Submit by March 31, 2025
+📢 Latest Update: New special issue call for papers on "Forensic Science" - Submit by March 31, 2026

-📢 Latest Update: New special issue call for papers on "Emerging Technologies in Research" - Submit by March 31, 2025
+📢 Latest Update: New special issue call for papers on "Forensic Science" - Submit by March 31, 2026

 Important Journal Details